karx/karx.github.io/minecraft/skinviewer/README.md

 For live view of user stats, the best way would be to read stright from player NBT data file, which in Singleplayer world is same as `level.dat` in the root folder of the save.
 Or the `playerdata/<player-UUID>.dat` file in case for SMP servers.

+However the frequency at which this file is re-written is a bit *iffy*.
+Need to deep dive a bit more to know better.

-* For reading this data in-game, command
+* For completely realtime, in-game, command

 ```
 /data get entry @s